The Day of the Scorpion: Plot summary

-Sarah Layton, the older sister, comes to the fore as the morally fine-tuned mainstay of the family.
+Sarah Layton, the older sister, comes to the fore as the moral conscience of the family.
 To show the family's gratitude for his efforts, Sarah visits Merrick in Calcutta, where he is convalescing at an Army hospital.
 Merrick explains to her why he believes himself partly responsible for Teddie's fate.
 She is horrified by his disfigurement and learns that much of Merrick's left arm is to be amputated.

-While in Calcutta, Sarah is staying with Aunt Fenny, who is eager to get Sarah matched up with a young man.
-She gets her husband, Uncle Arthur, to bring several of his junior officers over for dinner.
+While in Calcutta, Sarah is staying with Aunt Fenny, her mother's younger sister, who is eager to get Sarah matched up with a young man.
+Fenny gets her husband, Lt.
+Col. Arthur Grace, to bring several of his junior officers over for dinner.
 In particular, she is enthusiastic about introducing Sarah to Jimmy Clark.
 After an unsuccessful evening on the town, Clark takes Sarah to the Indian side of Calcutta, where they attend a party at the home of a wealthy socialite.
 There, Clark seduces Sarah by challenging her to taste life.

 On her way back to Pankot, Sarah encounters Count Bronowsky, a White Russian emigre who is the Nawab's wazir or chief advisor, whom she had met during Susan and Teddie's wedding.
 With him is Nigel Rowan.
 They are there to meet Mohammed Ali Kasim, a prominent politician who is being released after a period of imprisonment under the Defence of India Act.
 Kasim learns from his younger son, Ahmed, that his elder son, Sayed, an officer in the Indian Army, has become turncoat and joined the INA and now faces charges of treason.

-Barbie Batchelor, the friend and paying guest of Mabel Layton discovers the secret of the enmity between Mabel and Mildred one night when both the elderly women are unable to sleep.
+Barbie Batchelor, friend and paying guest of Mabel Layton, discovers the secret of the enmity between Mabel and Mildred one night when both the elderly women are unable to sleep.
 Mabel also tells Barbie she will never go to Ranpur again until after she is buried, which Barbie interprets to mean that she wishes be buried next to the grave of her late husband, James Layton, in Ranpur.

 Susan Bingham, Teddie's newlywed and pregnant bride, is unhinged when having received news of Teddie's death she witnesses her aunt Mabel's death.
 As it is, Susan depends on others to define her role and character.
 Without Teddie to serve as the anchor for her identity, Susan is lost and afraid to be responsible for a fatherless child.
-Coming unhinged, she makes a ring of fire with paraffin and places the baby with it, in imitation of a native treatment of scorpions that she witnessed as a child.
+Coming unhinged, she makes a ring of fire with paraffin and places the baby within it, in imitation of a native treatment of scorpions that she witnessed as a child.
 The baby is rescued unharmed by its nurse.